sulab-wmu/scPagwas/README.md

 ## Example

-dengchunyu!
 This is a basic example which shows you how to solve a common problem:

 ``` r
 #library(scPagwas)